 From April 2017, if you’re making a new Child Tax Credit claim, support is limited to the first two children (unless you have a multiple birth).

 You’ll still be able to claim the disabled child premium for any of your children who are eligible to get it.

-If you are already claiming Child Tax Credits and you have more than two children, you wouldn’t be affected by the changes.
+If you’re already claiming Child Tax Credits and you have more than two children, you won’t be affected by the changes.

 Working Tax Credit and Universal Credit